 The INVITE request contains no "div" PASSporT, and the "shaken" PASSporT "dest" claim identifies a different destination than the INVITE Request-URI.

-Annex A – Authentication of End-user Device Retargeted Calls
+Annex A – Authentication of VoIP Entity Retargeted Calls

 Implementation of the normative procedures for authentication of in-network INVITE retargeting cases (Clause 5.5) is relatively straightforward, since the STI-AS of the retargeting network has direct access to the information it needs to perform “div” authentication for the retargeted leg of the call.
-The situation for end-user device INVITE retargeting (Clause 5.6.2) is somewhat more complex, since variations in SIP-PBX implementations mean that the STI-AS has to support a wider range of use cases in terms of the varying levels of information made available to the authentication service in the retargeted INVITE request.
-Therefore, this annex provides information that shows how the generic requirements in Clause 5.6.2 can be applied to different end-user device retargeting use cases.
+The situation for VoIP Entity INVITE retargeting (Clause 5.6.2) is somewhat more complex, since variations in SIP-PBX implementations mean that the STI-AS has to support a wider range of use cases in terms of the varying levels of information made available to the authentication service in the retargeted INVITE request.
+Therefore, this annex provides information that shows how the generic requirements in Clause 5.6.2 can be applied to different VoIP Entity retargeting use cases.

 The information in this annex is not normative.
-Also, this clause does not address the entire set of end-user device retargeting scenarios that could be encountered in real-world deployments but is meant to serve as an example of how a service provider can support SHAKEN within the limits of operator policies and end-user device capabilities.
+Also, this clause does not address the entire set of VoIP Entity retargeting scenarios that could be encountered in real-world deployments but is meant to serve as an example of how a service provider can support SHAKEN within the limits of operator policies and VoIP Entity capabilities.

 A.1 STI-AS Procedures